 - addresses a recipient’s real needs,

 - volunteers valuable information the recipient did not know, or

 - thanks the recipient for a contribution while also pointing out precisely what impact the recipient’s contribution made

-is almost always a homerun.
-Everybody from the janitor to the president wants to know what he/she can do better, cheaper, or faster; or, how something they did in the past changed others’ lives.
+Everybody, from the janitor to the president, wants to know what he/she can do better, cheaper, or faster, or how something they did in the past changed others’ lives.

 “I” vs. “You”

-One trick to steer clear of using the above dreaded words is to focus on the word “you,” meaning the recipient.
+One trick to steer clear of using the above-dreaded words is to focus on the word “you,” meaning the recipient.

 - What are the recipient’s needs?